The Boarding Family

 Boarding House Assistant - Girls House

-I am studying a Bachelor of Primary Education and am in my 2nd year at UTAS.
+I am studying a Bachelor of Primary Education at UTAS.

 What are your interests in life?

-I really enjoy reading books that are fiction and non-fiction.
+I really enjoy reading books whether that be fiction or non-fiction.
 I love spending time on the East Coast, going for walks and being at the beach.

 Why do you like working at Grammar Boarding?

-I enjoy working in the boarding house because I get to interact with the students each day.
+I enjoy working in the boarding house because I get to interact with the students.
 Each day there is something new and I get to be a part of their home away from home.

 What are your interests in life?